higgsas/higgsas_geo_nodes_manual/docs/curves.rst

   Connection type

 .. warning::
-    Node only works sigle spline and spline can only have maximum of 40 segments
+    Node only works with single spline and spline can only have maximum of 40 segments

 ************************************************************